 Q: When does the cleanup start?

-Q: Will lunch be provided to volunteers?
+Q: Will lunch be provided to volunteers at every cleanup event?

 Q: What is the Data Card and why is it important that I fill this out during the coastal cleanup?